First Contact Resolution - is it the right metric?

 How can you improve First Contact Resolution generally?

-Leaving AI to one side for a moment, the general way that you can improve first contact resolution is by ensuring that your agents have all the tools at their disposal to be able to solve the majority of cases in one go.
+Leaving AI to one side for a moment, the general way that you can improve first contact resolution is by ensuring that your agents have all the tools at their disposal to be able to solve the majority of cases in one customer call.

 For instance, if a customer wants to change an order that has not been shipped, then your agents need to be able to edit the order while on the phone with the customer.
 Or, if a customer wishes to return an item, the agent should be able to access a returns portal or platform and issue the customer with a new return label and clear instructions on next steps.